nbrest/kamehouse/kamehouse-desktop/README.md

 - Press 'q' key to exit desktop app when the focus is set on the app

-- List all backgrounds with `kamehouse-desktop-list-all-backgrounds.sh`
-- List the backgrounds processed successfully and unsuccessfully with `kamehouse-desktop-list-processed-backgrounds.sh`
-- List unprocessed backgrounds with `kamehouse-desktop-list-unprocessed-backgrounds.sh`
-- Clear the stats files with `kamehouse-desktop-clear-stats-files.sh`

 Use groot server manager to:
 - Start and stop the desktop app from kamehouse-ui/mobile
 - Toggle keep alive scripts to fully turn off the desktop app
 - Get stats of kamehouse-desktop run like which and how many backgrounds it loaded successfully and unsuccessfully

+## Backgrounds slideshow management

+The backgrounds slideshow widget gets the backgrounds images from a directory defined in the kamehouse desktop config file

+These are a few scripts to help with backgrounds management:

+`kamehouse-desktop-list-all-backgrounds.sh`:
+- List all backgrounds in the src directory.
+The src directory can be configured in the script config file

+`kamehouse-desktop-list-processed-backgrounds.sh`:
+- List the backgrounds processed successfully and unsuccessfully by kamehouse-desktop.
+If a background is rendered successfully, it's added to the success list, otherwise it's added to the error list

+`kamehouse-desktop-list-unprocessed-backgrounds.sh`:
+- List backgrounds still not processed by kamehouse-desktop

+`kamehouse-desktop-clear-stats-files.sh`:
+- Clear the stats files of processed and unprocessed backgrounds

+`kamehouse-desktop-compare-backgrounds-dir.sh`
+- This script is useful when building the backgrounds slideshow dir.
+It compares an initial source dir with a destination dir and shows the difference between those dirs.
+The source and destination dirs can be configured in the script config file and they can be reversed using `-r` or `--reverse` flags

 ## Performance